 Unfortunately, falling for common air conditioning myths can be an expensive mistake.
 One of the biggest is the belief that a bigger AC unit will cool your home better.
 In reality, an oversized system will cool the air too quickly without removing humidity, leading to a cold, clammy feeling.
 It will also turn on and off constantly—a process called short-cycling—which wastes energy and causes premature wear and tear.
 Choosing an unqualified installer to save a few dollars can also backfire, leading to improper installation, frequent breakdowns, and costly repairs.

-Smart Ways to Save on Your New AC Installation
+How to Save Money on Your New AC Installation

 A new air conditioner is a significant investment, but it doesn’t have to break the bank.
 With a little planning and research, you can find several ways to lower the upfront cost and secure a great deal.
 From timing your purchase just right to taking advantage of local programs, here are some practical strategies to make your new AC installation more affordable.